billmetangmo/facebook-php-crawl/README.md

 3. Get the group ID you want to crawl the feeds :
     - open a tab with your favorite browser & open up the facebook group/page
-    - Copy the URL & paste URL AT https://lookup-id.com/ to determine the group ID
+    - Copy the URL & paste URL at https://lookup-id.com/ to determine the group ID

 4. Specify time interval using 'since' & 'until' properties.
 Please note that these datetime are unixtimestamp format.